-This stored procedure has been deprecated and is being supported mainly for backward-compatibility.
+This stored procedure has been deprecated and is being supported for backward-compatibility.
 It should only be used with Microsoft SQL Server 2000 Publishers and SQL Server 2000 republishing Subscribers.
-This procedure should not be used on columns with data types that were introduced in SQL Server 2005 or SQL Server 2008.
+This procedure should not be used on columns with data types that were introduced in SQL Server 2005 or higher.

 Is the name of the table article that contains the new column to add. source_object is nvarchar(358), with no default.

 Is the name of the column in the table to be added for replication. column is sysname, with no default.

 Is the definition of the column being added. typetext is nvarchar(3000), with no default.
 For example, if the column order_filled is being added, and it is a single character field, not NULL, and has a default value of N, order_filled would be the column parameter, while the definition of the column, char(1) NOT NULL CONSTRAINT constraint_name DEFAULT 'N' would be the typetext parameter value.

 Is the name of the publication to which the new column is added. publication_to_add is nvarchar(4000), with a default of ALL.
 If ALL, then all publications containing this table are affected.
 If publication_to_add is specified, then only this publication has the new column added.

 If the stored procedure is being executed by a replication agent. from_agent is int, with a default of 0, where a value of 1 is used when this stored procedure is being executed by a replication agent, and in every other case the default value of 0 should be used.

 [ @schema_change_script =] 'schema_change_script'